denvergeeks/discourse-topic-hover-cards/README.md

 ## Compatibility

 This component is intended for modern Discourse versions and should be used as a remote theme component with current Discourse theme APIs.
-Theme components are the preferred packaging format for focused UI enhancements like this.
+Theme components are the preferred packaging format for focused UI enhancements like this. [web:409][web:365]

 ## Development

 If you are developing this locally:

-- Keep settings in `settings.yml` because Discourse theme settings are defined repository-side rather than through the admin code editor.
+- Keep settings in `settings.yml`, because Discourse theme settings are defined repository-side. [web:22]
-- Keep JavaScript in the `javascripts/discourse/api-initializers/` directory for API initializer loading.
+- Keep JavaScript in `javascripts/discourse/api-initializers/` for API initializer loading. [web:365]
+- Keep translations in `locales/en.yml`, where theme and component strings are localized. [web:237]
-- Keep styles in `common/common.scss`.
+- Keep shared styles in `common/common.scss`.
+Common styles apply to both desktop and mobile unless you intentionally split them into separate mobile/desktop files. [web:47][web:404]

 ## Credits

 Inspired by the Discourse Topic Cards concept, adapted into a hover-preview component for use inside posts, replies, topic lists, and suggested-topic links.
-The original Topic Cards component is a separate Discourse theme component focused on restyling topic lists as cards.
+The original Topic Cards component is a separate Discourse theme component focused on restyling topic lists as cards. [web:370][web:30]